gambitproject/gambit/doc/pyapi.rst

       Returns ``True`` or ``False`` depending on whether the specified node precedes the information set in the extensive game.

-   .. py:method:: reveal(player)

-      Reveals the information set to a player.

-   .. py:attribute:: actions

-      Returns a :py:class:`pygambit.Actions` collection object representing
-      the actions defined in this information set.

-   .. py:attribute:: label

-      A text label used to identify the information set.

-   .. py:attribute:: is_chance

-      Returns ``True`` or ``False`` depending on whether this information set is associated to the chance player.

-   .. py:attribute:: members

-      Returns the set of nodes associated with this information set.

-   .. py:attribute:: player

-      Returns the player object associated with this information set.

 .. py:class:: Actions